ymcui/Eval-on-NN-of-RC/README.md

 1) Use adaptive learning algorithm, if you are not expertise in optimizing vanilla SGD.
 Use learning rate decay, even if you use adaptive learning algorithm, such as ADAM, RMSprop etc.

-2) Reshuffle training data in every epoch
+2) Reshuffle training data in every epoch (general tips)

-3) Any neural network models that are based on AS Reader should pay attention to the overfitting problem.
-Add `dropout` or `l2_regularization`.
+3) Any neural network models that are based on AS Reader (Kadlec et al., 2016) should pay attention to the overfitting problem.
+Add `dropout` or `l2_regularization` to solve this problem.

 4) Do not use big batch size.
 Typically, 32 is a good start.
+Note that, though bigger batch size lead to faster training, the convergence speed may not be also fast (general tips)

-5) `GRU` typically shares the same performance with `LSTM`
+5) `GRU` typically shares the comparable performance with `LSTM`, so feel free to use either of them.

-6) Use gradient clipping, when using `LSTM` or `GRU`
+6) Use gradient clipping 5~10, when using `LSTM` or `GRU`.
+Gradient Exploding can sometimes happen, which is more dangerous than gradient vanishing!

 ##Overall Experimental Results
 We only shows results on CNN/Daily Mail and Children's book story (CBTest NE/CN).
-And only single model evaluation is showed.
+Only single model evaluation is showed here.
 For more results, such as ensemble performance, please directly refer to the related papers.

-The best results are marked with bold face.
+The best result in each category is marked with bold face.

 | System | CNN-V | CNN-T | DM-V | DM-T | CBT-NE-V | CBT-NE-T | CBT-CN-V | CBT-CN-T |
 | :------- | :-----: | :-----: |  :-----: |  :-----: |  :-----: |  :-----: |  :-----: |  :-----: |